 Review Residency Requirements

-A Residency Exemption allows students who meet specific criteria to live off-campus rather than in university housing.
+A Residency Exemption allows students who meet specific criteria to live off-campus rather than in the residence halls.
 We understand that individual circumstances may vary, and this process ensures that students with unique situations can apply for an exception.
 Exemptions require a formal request and documentation for approval.
 Documentation does not guarantee approval of Residency Exemption.
 Once the Residency Exemption committee has completed their review and made a decision, no additional documentation will be accepted.

 You may be eligible for an exemption if you meet one of the conditions listed below: